sdardery/NSX_Security-Policy_Cloner/README.md

 1- This is ideal for Brownfield to Greenfield

 2- For Brownfield to Brownfield, please note that once a policy is cloned it will overwrite an existing policy in the destination if the path(name) exists.
-This script also creates any dependent Security rules &  Security groups so it will also overwrite them in the destination.
+This script also creates any dependent Security Rules, Custom Security Groups & Custom Services so it will also overwrite them in the destination.

 3- the PS1 file and  policies.txt should be in same folder